 You can only stop your tenant from subletting if there is a clause preventing this in the tenancy agreement.
 If your tenant is lawfully subletting, the other person in the property is not a full tenant but will be protected by the rights of the actual tenant while the actual tenant remains in the property.
 This means you cannot force the person sub letting to leave, while they have the tenant's consent to remain.
 They can only be evicted through legal action.

 Your tenancy agreement shouldn't forbid your tenant from having overnight guests.
-The Office of Fair Trading has stipulated that this is an unfair term which interferes with the tenant's right to peaceful enjoyment.
+This is likely to be viewed as an unfair term and will, therefore, be unenforceable.

 Overcrowding in Houses of Multiple Occupation